MMEink/emax/README.md

 ### src/images
 images needed for shared components/sections.
 For instace, logo carousel, navbar......

+## Some React Tips
+1. require() sources are not very useful with source location ../ Try to use ./ all the time.
+Move the folder to the closet location if needed
+2. Styles could be difficult to locate because there is many places but using dev tool in the browser can easily locate them.
+Element with a non-sense class is the ones created in style.js file.

 ## Available Scripts
 In the project directory, you can run: